The most incredible experience that will live with you for a lifetime, is the 5-day Salkantay trek to mystical Machu Picchu, in Peru.

 The train to Ollantaytambo is loads of fun as we learn new card games with Nitzan and Yinon.

-Arriving at Ollantaytambo, our connecting bus returns us to Cusco.
-Exhausted after a tremendous five days of not only demanding trekking and challenging mentally, but also finally laying eyes on Machu Picchu – it’s difficult getting to sleep.
+Arriving at Ollantaytambo, our connecting bus returns us to the comfort of Cusco.
+Exhausted after a tremendous exhilarating five days of not only demanding trekking and mentally challenging but also finally laying eyes on Machu Picchu, it’s difficult getting to sleep.
+On an amazing high!

-Although this great Digitalphat video is from 2016, it’s similar to our 2011 trek, so sit back and enjoy!
+Although this great EMOBILIST video is from 2016, it’s similar to the 2011 trek, so sit back and enjoy!